Shahnawaz Mohammed | October 7th, 2021

 How to Calculate Unsubscribe Rate?
 Definition, Formula, and Tips to Reduce it

-Unsubscribe Rate - Is it good or bad?
-What if I say they are both good as well as bad.
-On a brighter side, it helps you clean your list.
-While on the darker side it's painful to see the contacts moving out.
-Leaving you to ponder what you could’ve done to save those unsubscribers.
+Unsubscribe Rate – Is it good or bad?
+What if I say it is both good and bad.
+On the brighter side, it helps you clean your list.
+On the darker side, it is painful to see the contacts moving out, leaving you to ponder what you could’ve done to save those unsub scribers.

 Table of Contents